collective/castle.cms/README.rst

 Welcome to CastleCMS!
 =====================

-CastleCMS is based on Plone and has some additional features.
+CastleCMS is based on Plone and has many additional features.

 Feature List
 ============